 -Change diapers as frequently as possible and try to never let the baby sit in a dirty or wet diaper.
 You don’t necessarily have to wake your baby if he/she is sleeping unless it’s a poop butt.

--Consider ditching your baby wipes and using a small squirt bottle to rinse baby’s butt after peeing to avoid the irritation of wiping.
+-Consider ditching your baby wipes and using a small squirt bottle to rinse baby’s butt after peeing or give a quick tub rinse for poop butts to avoid the irritation of wiping.
 Pat the area dry with a soft cloth or allow to air dry.

 -Try to let your baby hang out naked for awhile, the fresh air helps.
 You can place a plastic cloth below his/her blanket to prevent messes in younger babies.